Autism and Reframing Behaviour

 Specific topics will include:

-• Factors that contribute to distressed behaviour for an autistic young person.
+Factors that contribute to distressed behaviour for an autistic child.

-• The importance of professional self-care in the context of supporting an autistic young person in distress.
+The importance of professional self-care in the context of supporting an autistic child in distress.

-• To support participants to recognise their inner biases, judgements and beliefs that may be impacting upon how they support an autistic young person in distress.
+To support participants to recognise their inner biases, judgements and beliefs that may be impacting upon how they support an autistic child in distress.

-• To understand the underlying and environmental factors contributing to distress and overwhelm within the autistic young person.
+To understand the underlying and environmental factors contributing to distress and overwhelm within the autistic child.